needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 ## Anchor

-Subsystem implementation provides support for ephemeral (non-stored) anchors.
+Subsystem implementation provides support for anchors within the Microsoft anchor system.

 Successful initialization and start of the subsystem allows the user to Add anchors, Remove anchors and Query for all known anchors.
 Current subsystem definition does not provide for storage or retrieval of stored anchors.